 #How Do You Fix an LG TV Remote That Stopped Working?

 #1.
-Replace Dead Batteries in the LG Remote
+Replace the Batteries

 -